ricardocajo/error-monitor-ros-gazebo/README.md

 For any comparison operator X: `X{y}` - the values being compared will have an error margin of y (Example: X =={0.05} Y)

-### Usefull-Predicates
+### Useful-Predicates

-The DSL also has shortcuts to express the absolute values of certain concepts of objects in a simulation
+The DSL also has shortcuts to express the absolute values of certain useful concepts of objects in a simulation

 `X.position` - The position of the robot in the simulation